kaecy/4chan-thread-archive/README.md

 # About
 Quick and easy way to save 4chan threads with a tiny script.

+This package uses the official [4chan API](https://github.com/4chan/4chan-APi).
+You might want to check it it you're writing an archiving package like this.

 # Install, Use and Uninstall
 Requirements (you don't need these versions, should work with any):
 - python-3.13